-3. There are no specific, identifiable educational needs that impact only foster children with negative
+3. There are no specific, identifiable educational needs that impact only foster children with negative behaviors in the Greater Chattanooga area.

 Alternate hypothesis (H1): Reflects what you are attempting to demonstrate through the research study.
 Usually it restates your research question in a clear sentence format.